tigergraph/ecosys/README.md

 | 1.0.0 | 2.2.4+ | 1.8 | Rest++ |

 ## Minimum viable snippet
-Parameters could be passed as properties when creating a connection, like token and graph name.
-Once REST++ authentication is enabled, token is needed to be specified.
-Graph name is needed especially when multi-graph is enabled.
+Parameters are passed as properties when creating a connection, such as token and graph name.
+Once REST++ authentication is enabled, a token must be specified.
+Graph name is required when multi-graph is enabled.

 You may specify IP address and port as needed.
 Please change 'http' to 'https' when SSL is enabled.

-For each ResultSet, there is only one column, which is a JSON object, representing each print statement in GQuery.
+For each ResultSet, there is only one column, which is a JSON object, representing each PRINT statement in the GSQL query.
 You can use any JSON library to parse the returned JSON object.
 ```
 Properties properties = new Properties();
 properties.put("token", "84d37c434950e7e54339057e93af72de79728ba7");